slamora/brackets-wiki/Extension-package-format.md

 Recommended: if your extension adds support for a specific language, include all its file extensions (with leading ".") in your keywords.
 (For example, an extension adding TypeScript support should include ".ts" in its keywords).

+Keywords must be an array of keywords, not a simple list.
+For example:

+    "keywords":["lint,linting,linter"]

 ## Extension Modules and main.js ##

 <font color="green">Status: Implemented</font>